Saalen stlorenzen

 Sares

-The Maria Sares pilgrimage church represents the most important pilgrimage site of the Val Pusteria
+Sares with its S. Maria di Sares sanctuary is one of the most significant pilgrimage sites of the Val Pusteria

-The main attraction of Sares is undoubtedly the Maria Sares pilgrimage site, located above Mantana and dating back to the year 1653.
-It is dedicated to S. Maria Sares and is the most famous pilgrimage site of the Val Pusteria valley.
-A via crucis takes you to the pilgrimage church.
-On foot you also reach Castel San Michele as well as the chief village of the municipality of San Lorenzo di Sebato.
+The main attraction of Sares is undoubtedly the pilgrimage church dedicated to S. Maria di Sares above Mantana (Montal).
+This monument was built in 1653 and is consecrated to S. Maria Sares.
+It is also the most popular pilgrimage site of the Val Pusteria and is accessible via the via crucis.
+From here you can walk to the fortress of San Michele Castle and to the seat of the municipality of San Lorenzo di Sebato.

 Suggest an edit/correction